 I loved our time in South Georgia and am grateful to have had the opportunity to explore this area along with Antarctica.
 My second trip to Antarctica was different than the first in that we visited some different sites along the Peninsula that I didn’t go to the first time.
 I also went earlier in the season when the ice and snow around the landing sites is more prevalent.
 We also had some fantastic humpback whale sightings up close from the Zodiacs which I did not experience on my first trip.
 This time we had some very calm seas in some of the areas of the Peninsula which made mirror-like conditions specked with icebergs that were just incredible.
 I would highly recommend including South Georgia with your Antarctica itinerary and I would be happy to discuss how to choose your Antarctica cruise with you.

 This small ship cruise review was written by an AdventureSmith Explorations crew member.
-Read all our Antarctica Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these Antarctica cruises: 1-800-728-2875.
+Read all our Antarctica Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these Antarctica cruises and Falkland Islands and South Georgia cruise routes: 1-800-728-2875.